-This is webinar one in the series, Taking Your Advocacy to the Next Level.
+This is video one in the series, The Neuroscientist’s Guide to Advocacy.

 Alexandra Colón-Rodríguez discusses her passion for outreach and her experience as a Puerto Rican woman advancing in the field.

 Join this training on the history of animal activism and its relevance to your current research.

 Ian McLaughlin makes time to step beyond the bench to educate the public about the brain.

 Hear neuroscientists discuss their advocacy efforts and what you can do to promote science research in your local community.

 Read this interview with the team behind the Brain Matters podcast.
 They won the Next Generation Award in 2016.

 Inspired by her research on the neurobiology of language, Flora Vanlangendonck created a short video to explain how the brain processes language.

 There was an error sending your feedback.
 Please try again later.